Iguassu Scenes

 Emiliano Fernandéz / Capitán Miranda

-To visit the falls, catch the Parque Nacional bus in Puerto Iguazu Argentina (P$ 5.00).
-At the entrance to the Iguazu National Park, a fee of P$ 85,00 per person is charge (free for disables).
-In addition, P$ 4,00 is charged per car and P$ 9,00 per van.
-At the visitors’ center there is an information bureau, where a map of the area is made available.
-On the right side of the center is the Interpretation Area (Centro de Interpretación), where information regarding the park and local history is displayed.
-Also located in this area are souvenir shops and companies offering optional trips.
+To visit the falls, catch the Parque Nacional/CATARATAS bus in Puerto Iguazu Argentina P$ 200.00.
+At the entrance to the Iguazu National Park, a fee of P$ 800,00 per person is charged (free of charge for disabled people).
+In addition, P$ 140,00 is charged per car and P$ 180,00 per van.
+At the visitor´s center there is an information bureau, where a map of the area is made available.
+On the right side of the center is the Interpretation Area - Centro de Interpretación, where information regarding the park and local history is displayed.
+Also located in this area are souvenir shops and companies offering optional trips like Safari and Boat Trips.

 300 meters from the Interpretation Area is the central train station.
-Just before it, on the right there is an area called Green Path - Sendero Verde.
-From this area it is possible to reach the Upper Circuit (Circuito Superior) and the Lower Circuit (Circuito Inferior) on foot.
-The first train to the Upper Ciucuit (Circuito Superior) and the Lower Circuit (Circuito Inferior) departs at 8:30 a.m. (during summer at 8:00 a.m.) from the one on the left every 30 minutes.
-When you reach the Lower and Upper train station (Estación Cataratas) get the Devil's Throat (Garganta del Diablo) train which departs every 30 minutes.
-To San Martin Island last ferryboat departs at 3:30 p.m. (during winter) and at 4:30 p.m. (during summer), from the Lower Circuit.
+Just before it, on the right, there is an area called Green Path - Sendero Verde, 700 meters long.
+From this area, it is possible to reach the Upper Trail - Circuito Superior and the Lower Trail - Circuito Inferior on foot.
+The first train to the Upper Trail (Circuito Superior) and the Lower Trail (Circuito Inferior) departs at 8:30 a.m. from the one on the left every 30 minutes.
+When you reach the Lower and Upper train station (Estacion Cataratas) get the Devil's Throat - Garganta del Diablo train which departs every 30 minutes.
+The San Martin Island ferryboat it is NOT AVAILABLE ANYMORE.
+For one that likes to walk there is the Sendero del Macuco - Macuco Trail.
+It is a 7 km return walking trail in the forest.
+It is open until 3:30 p.m.
+For this trail, one needs to come back on the next day.

 Be aware that sometimes, depending on the number of visitors, Argentineans manage the trains in a different way.
 There are signs and people to help with information at the train stations.

-There is a 50% discount on 2nd day visit at the falls in Argentina.
-To have it one must get the ticket stamped when leaving the park on the first day.
+There is a 50% discount on a 2nd-day visit to the falls in Argentina.
+To have it one must get the ticket stamped on the first day at the same place they are buying the ticket.

-The last train to the Upper Circuit (Circuito Superior) and the Lower Circuit (Circuito Inferior) leaves at 4:00 p.m.
-The last train to Devil's Throat departs at 4:00 p.m. (spring, summer) and at 3:00 p.m. (autumn, winter).
-To see Devil's Throat (Garganta del Diablo) takes approximately two hours.
+The last train to the Upper Trail - Circuito Superior and the Lower Trail - Circuito Inferior leaves at 4:00 p.m.
+The last train to Devil's Throat departs at 4:00 p.m.
+To see Devil's Throat (Garganta del Diablo) takes approximately two hours, if the park is not busy.
 After leaving the train, there will be a 1.2 km or 3/4 of a mile walkway over the Iguassu River that leads to Devil's Throat, the highlight of the falls.
-On windy days it is advisable to have a waterproof jacket with you.
-To see the Upper Circuit takes approximately one hour.
-To see the Lower Circuit takes also approximately one hour.
-If you decide to visit Saint Martin Island add one more hour.
+On windy days it is advisable to have a waterproof jacket, people get wet.
+To see the Upper Trail takes approximately one hour.
+To see the Lower Circuit takes also approximately 90 minutes.
+If you decide to visit Saint Martin Island (NOT AVAILABLE ANYMORE) add one more hour.
 Be aware of the fact that park officials sometimes close the trails some minutes before the scheduled time.

 Iguassu Falls by moonlight.
-Every month, on both sides of the falls (Brazil and Argentina) there are tours to see the falls by moonlight.
+Every month, in Argentina for 5 days, there are tours to see the falls by moonlight.

-There is a tourist information desk at the TTU.
+There is a bus service tourist information desk at the TTU.
 Depending on the destination, one can save time by taking buses outside of the TTU.
+At the TTU stands for Terminal de Transporte Urbano, one has a chance to change to another bus WITHOUT PAY ANY additional fee.

 Foz do